cfdos.com , floppy.com and the associated *.BLK files

 To return to normal Windows 98 operation :

 Press F8 as Windows is starting, and select "4. step-by-step confirmation".

 Press "Y" repeatedly (about 15 to 20 times) until the "CALL ........\COLOR-BG-COM" line when you press "N".

 Press "Y" again a few more times...
-Windows will then tidy up its mess, and all will return to normal.
+Windows will then tidy up the file, and all will return to normal.

 ColorForth and the various applications are all Work In Progress.
 All code runs directly on the hardware, and so may have to be modified for your system.
 This goes against the sales pitch of every other language and program – “plug & play”, “point & click”.

 Almost everything about colorForth is different to any other programming language you may have seen.
 It does not use ASCII, or files or even the letters printed on your keyboard.